 Joint ownership of property can be accomplished in two primary ways:

 Determining what type of ownership is at issue requires examining the language of the deed.
 Likewise, if it makes sense to change the form of joint ownership, certain legal requirements must be satisfied.
 We can help ensure that the deed effectuates the goals you intend to accomplish.

-Learn more by contacting us at 800-331-0745.
+Estate planning doesn’t have to be tedious and complicated.
+At Tolison & Williams, we personalize the estate planning process so that you receive services and advice tailored to your unique situation.
+Learn more by contacting us at 303-500-7706.
 From our office in Brighton, Colorado, we serve clients throughout the area.